FairwindsOps/rok8s-scripts/README.md

 ## Credentials

-If you are using `rok8s-scripts` to deliver images to a cloud repository on AWS or GCP you will need to provide credentials as enviconrment variables. `rok8s-scripts` will automatically login if the following variables exist:
+If you are using `rok8s-scripts` to deliver images to a cloud repository on AWS or GCP you will need to provide credentials as environment variables. `rok8s-scripts` will automatically login if the following variables exist:

 ### AWS [Access Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
 * `AWS_ACCESS_KEY_ID`